Class Schedule

 Course Overview

 ACLS builds on the foundation of lifesaving basic life support (BLS) skills, emphasizing the importance of continuous, high-quality CPR.
-This advanced course highlights the importance of high-performance team dynamics and communication; systems of care; and recognition of and intervention in cardiopulmonary arrest, immediate post-cardiac arrest, acute dysrhythmia, stroke, and acute coronary syndromes (ACS).
+This advanced course highlights the importance of high-performance team dynamics and communication, systems of care, and recognition and intervention in cardiopulmonary arrest, the immediate post-cardiac arrest period, acute dysrhythmia, stroke, and acute coronary syndromes (ACS).

 The ACLS course is designed for healthcare professionals who either direct or participate in the management of cardiopulmonary arrest or other cardiovascular emergencies.
 This includes personnel in emergency response, emergency medicine, intensive care, and critical care units -- such as physicians, nurses, and paramedics -- as well as others who need an ACLS course completion card for job or other requirements.